 Each year we survey our loyal readers about what you want us to cover in Truck Camper Magazine.
 And each year we get more and more requests for articles on truck camper maintenance.
-To answer your requests, we are launching a new series of articles called, “Ask the Expert” in which a experienced industry representatives will help us to take better care of our truck campers.

 Today’s “Ask the Expert” article is on how to maintain your camper seals.
 Beyond a doubt, maintaining camper seals is in the top five most asked maintenance questions we get at TCM.
 To help us get a definitive answer on this important issue, we talked to Mike Kernagis, Service Manager at Palomino RV.

 Tom Noirot, Service Technican and Mike Kernagis, Service Manager at Palomino RV

 We also met Tom Noirot, Service Technician, who brought in a Palomino Maverick 8801 hard side camper and a Palomino Bronco 1251 for our seal maintenance article.
 Tom has been in the RV service industry for seventeen years and Mike has seven years of RV service experience.
 They have sealed hundreds if not thousands of truck campers.